Bertram Lenox Simpson

 Bertram Lenox Simpson (1877–1930) was a British author who wrote about China under the pen name "B. L. Putnam Weale" (or sometimes simply "Putnam Weale").

+The Boxer Rebellion

 Lenox Simpson was the son of Clare Lenox-Simpson, who had been in the Chinese Maritime Customs Service since 1861; he had a brother, Evelyn, a mining engineer who worked in China, and a sister, Esme.
 His education was at Brighton College, after which he too joined the Service.
+Simpson started to work for the Customs Service in 1896 and his career benefitted from his father's patronage.
 He was in China during the Boxer Rebellion and during the siege of the legations.
 After this, he became Brigade Interpreter for the British Expeditionary Force (he spoke 5 languages).
+Sir Ernest Satow, the British minister-plenipotentiary to China, refused to be introduced to Lenox Simpson when he was at Peking (1900–06) 'on account of his character'.